OZTaekOppa/lrsv_oysters/README.md

 # lrsv_oysters
-Long Read Structural Variations for Oysters: A collection of executed scripts for Crassostrea gigas PacBio reads.
+A collection of executed scripts for Crassostrea gigas PacBio reads.

 ## Brief Background